stefanzweifel/dropshare-landingpage/README.md

 # Custom Dropshare Landingpage

-Template to use with [Dropshare](http://getdropsha.re/) for filesharing.
+Simple minimal template to use with [Dropshare](http://getdropsha.re/) for filesharing.

 ## License